-We will get your written permission:
+Unless we are allowed by law, we will get your written permission:

-- Before we share your Highly Confidential (private) Information for a purpose other than those permitted by law, including information about: - Abuse or neglect of a child, an elderly person, Invitro Fertilization (IVF) or an adult with a disability - Genetic testing - HIV/AIDS testing, diagnosis or treatment - Mental health and developmental disabilities - Sexually transmitted diseases - Sexual assault

-We will get your written permission (continued):

-- To use or share your medical information to contact you to sell others' products or services. - For the sale of your medical information.
+- 1. Before we share your Highly Confidential (private) Information for a purpose other than those permitted by law, including information about: - Abuse or neglect of a child, an elderly person, or an adult with a disability - Genetic testing - HIV and AIDS testing, diagnosis or treatment - In vitro fertilization (IVF) - Mental health and developmental disabilities - Sexually transmitted diseases - Sexual assault - 2.
+To use or share your medical information to contact you to sell others products or services. - 3.
+For the sale of your medical information. - 4.
+Sharing of psychotherapy notes (your mental health provider's written notes) will only be done with your written permission and the agreement of your mental health provider.